some-mthfka/Viy/README.md

 # Viy
-Note taker featuring Neovim, pictures and screenshots
+Note taking featuring Neovim, pictures and screenshots

 ##The idea
 Have a single folder where you keep all your textual and visual notes.
 This folder is called "library".
 Provide an easy way to take and access screenshots.